-3. If you have unusual pieces of clothing like a nurses cape, old fashioned outfits or accessories take them to your local little theatre group.
+If you have unusual pieces of clothing like a nurse’s cape, old-fashioned outfits or accessories take them to your local little theatre group.
 They may be able to use them in their productions.
-It would help the theatre company to say money on their costumes.
+It would help the theatre company to save money on their costumes.

-4. Sometimes communities have special clothing drives.
+Sometimes communities have special clothing drives.
 You may find that formal wear can be donated to groups collecting clothing for proms.
-In the late fall there maybe winter coat and boot drive for homeless street people.
+In the late fall, there may be a winter coat and boot drive for homeless people.
 Running shoes can be donated at some running stores and they donate them to organizations that send the shoes overseas.

 Clothing can be donated to women’s and men’s shelters as well as thrift stores in your community.

 6. Textile Recycling

 For clothing that is too old, stained or ripped google textile recycling.
 There are businesses that recycle fabric, leather, bedding and clothing.

 Where do you donate clothing that you no longer wear?

 Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
 She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
 She uses her love of physical activity to reduce clutter, in your home and office.
 She guides and supports you to manage your time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.